-Will your device be 5 years or younger at the time of graduation?
-Or, are you prepared to update it, so that it is not older than 5 years at any given time before graduation?
+Will your device be five years or younger at the time of graduation?
+Or, are you prepared to update it, so that it is not older than five years at any given time before graduation?

 Does the device have a physical keyboard that’s comfortable to use for long stretches of writing?

 Can software be installed on the device?
 Does the device support office productivity applications, consisting at a minimum of a word processor, spreadsheet, and presentation program?

 If you can answer “yes” to all the above questions, then the device is ready for a digital learning environment at school and home.